kanboard/kanboard/docs/closing-tasks.markdown

 Closing tasks
 =============

 When a task is closed, they are hidden from the board.

-However, you can always access to the list of closed tasks from the board menu **Board > Actions > Completed tasks**.
+However, you can always access to the list of closed tasks by using the query **status:closed** in any search form or simply choose **Closed tasks** from the filter dropdown.

 There are two different way to close a task, from the task dropdown menu on the board: